xdaTq/InventorySystem/README.md

 ## Roadmap

 - [x] Add Changelog
-- [x] Add back to top links
+- [x] Add More Features
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add Additional Documentation Page
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add Proper Admin Page
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/xdaTq/InventorySystem/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>